peak-gao/code-notes/js-basics-short-notes.md

 - **JavaScript uses dynamic/weak typing**, meaning *variables can hold values of any type without any type enforcement*
 #### Constants
 - The newest version of JavaScript at the time of this writing (commonly called "ES6") includes a new way to declare constants, by using const instead of var: `const TAX_RATE = 0.08;`
-- Constants are useful just like variables with unchanged values, except that constants also prevent accidentally changing value somewhere else after the initial setting
+- Constants are just like variables except constants also prevent accidentally changing value somewhere else after the initial setting
-- If you tried to assign any different value to TAX_RATE after that first declaration, your program would reject the change (and in strict mode, fail with an error -- see "Strict Mode" in Chapter 2)
+- If you tried to assign any different value to TAX_RATE after, your program would reject the change (and in strict mode, fail with an error -- see "Strict Mode" in Chapter 2)
 ####  Blocks
 - in code we often need to group a series of statements together, which we often call a *block*
 - In JavaScript, a block is defined by wrapping one or more statements inside a curly-brace pair { .. }

 ### Scope
 (aka ***lexical scope***)
-- In JavaScript, each function gets its own scope
+- In JS, each function gets its own scope
-- Scope is basically a collection of variables as well as the rules for how those variables are accessed by name
+- Scope is a collection of variables and the rules for how those variables are accessed by name
 - Only code inside that function can access that function's scoped variables
-- A variable name has to be unique within the same scope -- there can't be two different a variables sitting right next to each other.
-But the same variable name a could appear in different scopes
+- A variable name has to be unique within the same scope
 - a scope can be nested inside another scope
     - **If one scope is nested inside another, code inside the innermost scope can access variables from either scope**
         ```